NIVA-Denmark/ambiR/paper/paper.md

 # Features

-AMBI functions:
+The package allows the user to match species observations to lists of pollution sensitivity groups and calculate the key AMBI functions:

 * AMBI - the AZTI marine biotic index.
-* M-AMBI - the multivariate index.
+* M-AMBI - the multivariate AMBI index.

+The package also includes the auxiliary functions:

 * DKI - The Danish benthic quality index.

-auxiliary functions:

-* H' - the Shannon diversity index.
+* H' - the Shannon diversity index  [@6773024].
-* S - species richness.
+* S - species richness [^1]

+[^1]: the number of unique species in a sample.

 A key feature of the original AMBI program is the included list of marine species and genera which is used to match species names in observations to that